ScalarField/MemeKit/README.md

 # MemeKit v0.1.0
 A library for messing with people in ES6

-**Note**: I do not own most of the images used here.
+**Note**: I do not own some of the images used here (the ones that are most obviously memes).
 If anyone has a problem with me using one of these images, report it as an issue and I will remove it as soon as possible (pretty much all the images I don't own are from Instagram and Reddit).

 Download this JS file
 **OR**